Hewlett Packard Enterprise's Aruba Leverages High-End Wi-Fi Infrastructure To Enter The Asset Tracking Market

-Aruba, a subsidiary of Hewlett Packard Enterprise (NYSE:HPE), announced today their new solution for indoor asset tracking.
+Aruba, a Hewlett Packard Enterprise (NYSE:HPE) company, announced today their new solution for indoor asset tracking.
 This solution enables small tags to be attached to assets, which are then tracked as they move around a site.
 Aruba is marketing their solution most strongly in the retail and healthcare industries, in which asset tracking brings particularly a strong return on investment.

 Most asset tracking solutions on the market are produced by small companies.
 These solutions involve installing "locators" around a site, which track the locations of "tags" that are attached to physical assets such as equipment, carts and other movable items.
 The cost and effort of such systems are often dominated by the infrastructure that must be installed and configured.

 Aruba's unique proposition is that their asset tracking can use already deployed Wi-Fi access points.
 Aruba is one of the top high-end Wi-Fi network providers, along with Cisco (NASDAQ:CSCO), Extreme Networks (NASDAQ:EXTR) and Ruckus Wireless (NYSE:RKUS).
-The ability of their asset tracking solution to leverage their existing Wi-Fi networks means that many enterprise sites will not need to install new infrastructure for asset tracking.
+The ability of Aruba's asset tracking solution to leverage their existing Wi-Fi networks means that many enterprise sites will not need to install new infrastructure for asset tracking.

 Interestingly, while their Wi-Fi networks are used for asset tracking, the asset tracking does not use Wi-Fi.
-Rather, their Wi-Fi access points have been delivered in recent years with Bluetooth Low Energy (known as BLE) capabilities, which can be enabled by software update.
-Wi-Fi is still used for smartphone-based indoor location applications.
+Rather, most of their Wi-Fi access points have been delivered in recent years with Bluetooth Low Energy (known as BLE) capabilities, which can be enabled by software update.
+Wi-Fi is still used for Aruba's smartphone-based indoor location applications.

 One of the challenges faced by existing indoor location systems that attempt to leverage Wi-Fi infrastructure is that Wi-Fi access points tend to be installed 80-100 feet apart, which is sufficient for Wi-Fi access but does not give enough overlap to support good indoor location positioning.
 But when I asked Aruba about this, they said that in recent years their enterprise customers have installed Wi-Fi access points more densely, generally 50ft apart, in order to support voice and video services on mobile devices.
 In addition to supporting voice and video, this density provides better location positioning.